AlanHohn/alanhohn.github.io/conversational-git/chapter-01.md

 can merge your changes into my version.
 That whole workflow is an essential part of why Git has become so popular for open-source projects, and a key purpose of this book is explaining that workflow and why it's so powerful.

+The book is written using Markdown and processed using Jekyll.
+Much love to both those technologies and to GitHub Pages.

 [dogfooded]:http://en.wikipedia.org/wiki/Eating_your_own_dog_food